Greece • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-Delphi provides unique testimony to ancient Greek religious practices and pan-Hellenic culture through the Pythia's oracular tradition that influenced major political and military decisions for over a millennium, representing the spiritual centre unifying diverse Greek city-states through shared religious devotion.
+Delphi provides unique testimony to ancient Greek religious practices and pan-Hellenic culture through the Pythia's oracular tradition that influenced major political and military decisions for over a millennium, representing the spiritual center unifying diverse Greek city-states through shared religious devotion.

 IV